How to Avoid Distracted Driving at Night

 “Many employers do not allow their employees to use their phones while driving on company business because employers could be held legally accountable for their employee’s negligent acts during employment,” says Rick Chen, director of communications at Metromile.

 You can also run the risk of paying higher car insurance premiums.
-In our comprehensive study of millennial car insurance rates this year, we found people age 23-38 saw a 24% increase in their premiums after distracted driving offenses.
-The damage can be worse if you are uninsured.
+In our comprehensive study of millennial car insurance rates, we found that distracted driving offenses were associated with higher premiums, and some insurers now use telematics to price based on observed driving behaviors.

 “When a driver texts, they are liable, and not upholding their legal ‘duty of care’ to take action to avoid harming others,” explains Matt Desmond, principal agent of Desmond-Integra Insurance in Austin, Texas.
 “So, if the damage one causes exceeds their property damage or liability limits carried and the accident is caused by texting and driving, lawyers can get involved and the individual could be sued for compensatory damages sustained by the third party.”